guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/08_relational_databases/06_SQL/README.md

 **WHERE:**

 The WHERE clause is used to filter records.
-The WHERE clause is used to extract only those records that fulfill a specified condition.
+The WHERE clause is used to extract only those records that fulfill a specified condition:
 ```
 SELECT column1, column2, ...
 FROM table_name